François Tapiézo dans la presse

 A contemporary artist recognized in France and internationally

-When an artist attracts media attention, it's often a sign that their work is reaching beyond the walls of studios and galleries to a wider audience.
-François Tapiézo, a painter and sculptor trained at the Dijon School of Fine Arts and now based in Provence, is one of those artists whose career has been regularly praised by the French and international press.
-Newspapers, cultural magazines, specialist journals, and even the foreign press have devoted articles to him, highlighting the uniqueness of his work and the universal reach of his art.
+When an artist captures media attention, it's often a sign that their work transcends the walls of studios and galleries to reach a wider audience.
+François Tapiézo, a painter and sculptor trained at the Dijon School of Fine Arts and now based in Provence, is one of those artists whose career has been consistently praised by the French and international press.
+Newspapers, cultural magazines, specialized journals, and even the foreign press have all featured him, highlighting the unique nature of his work and the universal appeal of his art.

-On the website shop.tapiezo.com , an entire page brings together these press clippings, true testimonies of artistic recognition.
+On the website shop.tapiezo.com, an entire page gathers these press clippings, veritable testimonies of artistic recognition.
 By browsing this section, the visitor discovers the extent to which François Tapiézo's world has influenced critics, journalists, and institutions over the years.

 An artist followed by the regional and national press

-Very early in his career, Tapiézo attracted the attention of regional newspapers such as Le Bien Public, Le Journal du Centre and La Provence.
-These articles highlighted his exhibitions in emblematic locations: churches, museums, 3 simultaneous Parisian train stations, regional halls and also renowned galleries.
+Early in his career, Tapiézo attracted the attention of regional newspapers such as Le Bien Public, Le Journal du Centre, and La Provence.
+These articles highlighted his exhibitions in iconic locations: churches, museums, 3 simultaneous Parisian train stations, regional halls and also galleries with a strong reputation.

-Journalists particularly emphasize the strength of his compositions: a contemporary art that draws on raw materials such as sand, steel, wood, and Provençal pigments.
-But far from a violent aesthetic, Tapiézo instead chooses the path of appeasement.
+Journalists particularly emphasize the power of his compositions: a contemporary art form that relies on raw materials such as sand, steel, wood, and pigments from Provence.
+But far from a violent aesthetic, Tapiézo has instead chosen the path of appeasement.
 His works exude an impression of serenity and harmony, a painting and sculpture that the press often describes as "timeless" and "reassuring."

-These publications help to establish his reputation and demonstrate that he is not only a studio artist, but also a committed practitioner of his work.
-A large number of articles describe his work with children and people in difficulty, where his art becomes a true tool for expression and freedom.
+These publications helped solidify his reputation and demonstrated that he was not merely a studio artist, but also a committed advocate for knowledge transfer.
+Numerous articles focused on his work with children and disadvantaged groups, where his art became a genuine tool for expression and freedom.

 International recognition relayed by the media

-The foreign press is not to be outdone.
+The foreign press has also taken notice.
 France-Amérique, the international edition of Le Figaro, for example, followed his career during his exhibition in Boston, organized by the French consulate.
-Here again, the articles emphasize the universal dimension of his art, capable of reaching audiences beyond borders.
+There again, the articles emphasized the universal dimension of his art, capable of touching an audience beyond national borders.

-Whether in Belgium, Germany, the United States, or elsewhere, critics recognize a universal symbolic power in his paintings.
-His geometric forms, vibrant pigments, and deep textures speak a language that transcends cultural and linguistic barriers.
+Whether in Belgium, Germany, the United States, or elsewhere, critics refer to his paintings as possessing a universal symbolic power.
+His geometric forms, vibrant pigments, and profound textures speak a language that transcends cultural and linguistic barriers.

 Art as a tool for openness, a recurring theme in the press

-Browsing through François Tapiézo's press page, we notice a common thread: journalists often highlight his vision of art as a therapeutic and social tool.
-Several articles in La Provence and Bourgogne Magazine emphasize this dimension: art, according to Tapiézo, is not only an aesthetic matter; it is also a way to restore confidence, fight exclusion, and re-enchant everyday life.
+Browsing François Tapiézo's press coverage reveals a common thread: journalists frequently highlight his vision of art as a therapeutic and social tool.
+Several articles in La Provence and Bourgogne Magazine emphasize this dimension: for Tapiézo, art is not merely an aesthetic matter, but also a means of restoring confidence, combating exclusion, and re-enchanting everyday life.

-In his workshops with children, the artist doesn't just seek to teach a technique.
+In his workshops with children, the artist doesn't simply aim to teach a technique.
 He offers a space where everyone can rediscover the joy of creating, reconnect with their imagination, and overcome their fears.
-For the press, this humanist approach makes all the difference and gives his work added value.
+For the press, this humanistic approach makes all the difference and gives his work added value.

 Why the Press page?

-The press page is more than just an archive album.
-It offers a chronological journey through the artist's development, from the 1990s to the present day.
-Each article bears witness to a milestone, an encounter, or a recognition.
-For collectors, it constitutes further proof of François Tapiézo's serious and consistent reputation, regularly listed on Akoun, Drouot, and Artprice.
+The press section is more than just an archive album.
+It offers a chronological journey through the artist's evolution, from the 1990s to the present day.
+Each article bears witness to a milestone, an encounter, a recognition.
+For collectors, it provides further proof of François Tapiézo's consistent and established market value, regularly listed on Akoun, Drouot, and Artprice.

-Finally, for anyone considering purchasing a painting or sculpture, these press articles provide a guarantee of confidence.
-They demonstrate that François Tapiézo's work is not isolated, but is recognized by leading cultural institutions and media.
+Finally, for anyone considering acquiring a painting or sculpture, these press articles provide a guarantee of confidence.
+They demonstrate that François Tapiézo's work is not isolated, but is recognized by leading cultural institutions and media outlets.

-An artist who inspires and continues to make people talk about him
+An artist who inspires and continues to make headlines.

-Today, François Tapiézo continues his artistic research, always in touch with his favorite materials and his quest for balance between matter and light.
+Even today, François Tapiézo continues his artistic research, always connected to his preferred materials and his quest for balance between matter and light.
 His works continue to be exhibited, and the press remains attentive to his career.

-The press page is therefore an invitation to discover this outside perspective, that of critics and journalists who, over time, have been able to put into words what his works transmit in emotions.
+The press pageis therefore an invitation to discover this external perspective, that of critics and journalists who, over time, have been able to put into words what his works convey in emotions.

 Back to blog